-Nadal wins historic 10th French Open title
+Rafael Nadal wins historic 10th French Open title | CNN

 Temporarily, that is.

-Be it his knees, wrist or appendicitis, Nadal has always managed to recover and rediscover some of his finest tennis.
+Be it his knees, wrist or appendicitis, Nadal has always managed to recover and rediscover some of his finest tennis, despite admitting to having doubts.

-"It's always been an honor to play against you," Wawrinka told Nadal as he addressed the crowd.
-"Something really special and just congrats for your career and all your team."

-Nadal moved into sole possession of second place in men's majors, pulling away from American Pete Sampras and once again getting to within three of Federer.
+Nadal moved into sole possession of second place in men’s majors, pulling away from American Pete Sampras and once again getting to within three of Federer, who skipped Roland Garros to prepare for the grass-court swing.

 No sets lost